TeYuanLiu/teyuanliu.github.io/content/blog/zola.md

     My message.
 </div>
 ```
 Zola will recognize this template as a shortcode named `withoutbodywithoutarguments`.
-We can then use it in any Markdown files as if it was a Tera function in a variable block.
+We can then use it in any Markdown file as if it was a Tera function in a variable block.
 ```
 {{/* withoutbodywithoutarguments() */}}
 ```